Universal Time-Series Representation Learning: A Survey: Neural Architectural Approaches

 LIME-RNN\,\cite{P18_ma2019end} introduces a weighted linear memory vector into RNNs for time-series imputation and prediction.
 Another work by \citet{P33_bianchi2019learning} proposes a temporal kernelized autoencoder to learn representations aligned to a kernel function which are designed for handling missing values. mTAN\,\cite{P43_shukla2021multitime} learns the representation of continuous time values by applying the attention mechanism to ISTS.
 The key innovation of mTANs lies in its continuous-time attention mechanism, which generalizes positional encoding typically used in transformers to operate in continuous time rather than discrete steps.
 This mechanism leverages multiple time embeddings to flexibly capture both periodic and non-periodic patterns in the data, allowing the network to produce fixed-length representations of time series regardless of the number or irregularity of observations.
 TE-ESN\,\cite{P70_SunHSCSC021} employs a requisite time encoding mechanism to acquire knowledge from ISTS, with the representation being learned within echo state networks.

 Continuous recurrent units\,\cite{P39_schirmer2022modeling} update hidden states based on linear stochastic differential equations, which are solved by the continuous-discrete Kalman filter.
-Based on continuous-discrete filtering theory, \citet{P47_ansari23a} introduce a neural continuous-discrete state space model to model continuous-time modeling of ISTS. \citet{P40_bilos23a} suggest a representation learning approach based on denoising diffusion models adapted for ISTS with complex dynamics.
+Based on continuous-discrete filtering theory, \citet{P47_ansari23a} introduce a neural continuous-discrete state space model that employs a set of auxiliary variables as an intermediate representation.
+This sub-network of auxiliary variables disentangles the recognition of observations from the system's core dynamics, enabling principled Bayesian inference for the primary dynamic states. \citet{P40_bilos23a} suggest a representation learning approach based on denoising diffusion models adapted for ISTS with complex dynamics.
 By gradually adding noise to the entire function, the model can effectively capture underlying continuous processes.
 TriD-MAE\,\cite{P102_zhang2023trid} is a pre-trained model based on TCN blocks with attention scale fusion to handle ISTS. \citet{P133_senane2024self} propose a novel architecture called TSDE specifically designed to handle ISTS with dual-orthogonal Transformer encoders that are integrated with a crossover mechanism.
 This structure processes the observed segments of the time series, which are divided by an imputation-interpolation-forecasting mask.
 The architecture then conditions a reverse diffusion process on these embeddings to predict and correct noise in the masked parts of the series, allowing TSDE to generate robust representations, making it particularly effective for irregular and noisy time series.

+\begin{summaryBox} The overarching trend for irregular time series is \emph{the shift from discrete-time assumptions to continuous-time modeling}.
+Rather than forcing data onto a fixed grid via imputation or sampling, methods based on NDE and INR learn a continuous function of time.
+This provides a more principled and natural way to handle the challenges of irregular sampling and missing data, representing a fundamental shift in how we model temporal processes. \end{summaryBox}